 We are committed to ensuring our tax affairs are managed appropriately and prudently.
-Tax matters are monitored by Operations, with more significant matters potentially referred to Executive Committee (ExCo) or the Board.
+Tax matters are usually subject to agreement at Brunel Operation Committee (BOC), but more significant matters may be referred to Executive Committee (ExCo)

+The investment team will be consulted on tax matters relating to investment.
+Ultimately, responsibility for tax matters lies with the Board, and tax risk with the Audit.
+Risk and Compliance Committee of the Board.
 Where there is significant complexity, uncertainty or insufficient in-house expertise around any issues relating to tax, we will employ the use of third-party advisors.
 Brunel has appointed a leading accountancy firm as our retained tax advisor.